peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 ## The Introduction

 So you wanna learn how to code?
 Whatever your motivation, computer programming and general computer know-how are good skills to have.
-Programming knowledge can be potentially high value for careers or start-up opportunities, and with not too much time investment, you can figure out if programming is something you would enjoy and be good at.
+Programming knowledge can be potentially high value for careers or start-up opportunities, and with not too much time investment, you can figure out if programming is something you would enjoy and be good at.<!-- more -->

 There are multiple paths to getting a programming job, learning programming, or whatever goal you may have.
 There’s going to be a lot of conflicting advice on what is the “best” way to learn, and it’s honestly going to vary person by person, and based on your interests and goals.
 I’ve designed a guide here based on my personal experience and had it tweaked based on feedback from other programmers.
 This guide is designed with the mind to try and find your interests as soon as possible.
 But it still might not be precisely right for you.
 Your mileage may vary.
 The best thing to do is just start, somewhere.
 See if this guide works for you, tweak it if it doesn’t.
 Let me know.

 Additionally, you might find out that programming is not a good fit for your skills and interests, and you have to be okay with that.
 Keep in mind that true programming skill only comes from the long haul.
 There is no real “learn X language in two hours” -- even 100 hours of learning will only give you a beginner’s knowledge of one particular language.
 “Programmer hero” status will only be achieved after many years of work.
 So it’s important you really like it and stick with it, if you want to get anywhere.
 Programming also seems to come best if you have multiple, uninterrupted, consecutive hours to devote to it -- it appears much harder if it’s just 30 minutes here, 30 minutes there.

 Also, let me know ([Peter Hurford on Facebook](https://www.facebook.com/peterhurford) or [peter@peterhurford.com](mailto:peter@peterhurford.com) by email) if you try this guide, so I can get feedback on how it goes for you.
-Feel free to also reach out to me with comments.<!-- more -->
+Feel free to also reach out to me with comments.